sftcd/openssl/esnistuff/api.md

 #### `public unsigned char * `[`SSL_ESNI_dec`](#esni_8h_1ae4af2d2173a5c3b1513a1dcd04e2e940)`(`[`SSL_ESNI`](#esni_8h_1afeadfe79a7d92e7978789cc1c4ee3e7f)` * esni,size_t client_random_len,unsigned char * client_random,uint16_t curve_id,size_t client_keyshare_len,unsigned char * client_keyshare,size_t * encservername_len)`

-Attempt/do the server-side decryption during a TLS handshake.
+Server-side decryption during a TLS handshake.

 This is the internal API called as part of the state machine dealing with this extension.
 Note that the decrypted server name is just a set of octets - there is no guarantee it's a DNS name or printable etc. (Same as with SNI generally.)

 #### Parameters
 * `esni` is the SSL_ESNI structure